orra-dev/orra/README.md

 - **High-Throughput Performance**: Parallel execution, efficient task routing, and smart caching ensure your multi-agent apps stay responsive under load.

+## The Multi-Agent Development Reality

+If you're building multi-agent applications, this probably sounds familiar:

+**Production Reliability**: Your agents work perfectly in demos, but in production they're brittle.
+One hiccup in a chain of agent calls and everything falls apart.

+**Workflow Hell**: Your code is a maze of hard-wired sequences between agents and services.
+Adding a new integration or changing a workflow means rewriting orchestration logic, updating schemas, and praying you didn't break existing flows.

+**Scaling Pains**: Scaling beyond a few concurrent users means juggling queues, caches, and distributed state across agents and backend services.
+What started as "just a few agents talking to each other" has become a distributed systems problem.

+Orra adds powerful orchestration to your agents and services.
+No rewrites, no infrastructure headaches - just predictable, scalable execution.

 ## Install

 ### Prerequisites